openai/whisper/README.md

 The `.en` models for English-only applications tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.
 Additionally, the `turbo` model is an optimized version of `large-v3`.
 It offers faster transcription speed with a minimal degradation in accuracy.

 Whisper's performance varies widely depending on the language.
-The figure below shows a performance breakdown of `large-v3` and `large-v2` models by language, using WERs (word error rates) or CER (character error rates, shown in *Italic*) evaluated on the Common Voice 15 and Fleurs datasets.
+The figure below shows a performance breakdown of `large-v3` and `large-v2` models by language.
+It includes WERs (word error rates) or CERs (character error rates, shown in *Italic*) evaluated on the Common Voice 15 and Fleurs datasets.
 More WER/CER metrics corresponding to the other models and datasets can be found in Appendix D.1, D.2, and D.4 of [the paper](https://arxiv.org/abs/2212.04356), as well as the BLEU (Bilingual Evaluation Understudy) scores for translation in Appendix D.3.

 ![WER breakdown by language](https://github.com/openai/whisper/assets/266841/f4619d66-1058-4005-8f67-a9d811b77c62)